bentoml/BentoML/docs/source/get-started/hello-world.rst

         @bentoml.api
         def summarize(self, text: str = EXAMPLE_INPUT) -> str:
             result = self.pipeline(text)
-            return result[0]['summary_text']
+            return f"Hello world!
+Here's your summary: {result[0]['summary_text']}"

+In the ``Summarization`` class, the BentoML Service retrieves a pre-trained model and initializes a pipeline for text summarization.
+The ``summarize`` method serves as the API endpoint.
+It accepts a string input with a sample provided, processes it through the pipeline, and returns the summarized text.

-In BentoML, a :doc:`Service </build-with-bentoml/services>` is a deployable and scalable unit, defined as a Python class with the ``@bentoml.service`` decorator.
+In BentoML, a :doc:`Service </build-with-bentoml/services>` is a deployable and scalable unit, defined as a Python class using the ``@bentoml.service`` decorator.
 It can manage states and their lifecycle, and expose one or multiple APIs accessible through HTTP.
 Each API within the Service is defined using the ``@bentoml.api`` decorator, specifying it as a Python function.

-The ``bentoml.importing()`` context manager is used to handle import statements for dependencies that are required during serving but may not be available in other situations.
+The ``bentoml.importing()`` context manager is used to handle import statements for dependencies required during serving but may not be available in other situations.

-In the ``Summarization`` class, the Service retrieves a pre-trained model (``sshleifer/distilbart-cnn-12-6``) from the Hugging Face hub and initializes a pipeline for text summarization.
-The ``summarize`` method serves as the API endpoint.
-In this example, it accepts a string input with a sample provided, processes it through the pipeline, and returns the summarized text.

-Run ``bentoml serve service:<service_class_name>`` in your project directory to start the BentoML server.
+Run ``bentoml serve service:<service_class_name>`` to start the BentoML server.

 .. code-block:: bash